brekk/mad-notes/notes/Fundamentals/Imports.md

 fromMaybe = M.fromMaybe
 ```

-In the pursuit of [[Language Design - Explicitness|explicitness]] we have eschewed renaming the imported values as a syntactic feature, but you can do so manually if you wish:
+In the pursuit of [[Explicitness|explicitness]] we have eschewed renaming the imported values as a syntactic feature, but you can do so manually if you wish:

 ```
 import { always, identity } from "Function"